RevolverWN/NATbase/README.md

 # Inference
-use generate.py to generate results with trained model from test dataset.
+Use generate.py to generate results with trained model from test dataset.